Fauci says he can’t stop Trump from talking at briefings

 WASHINGTON (AP) — Dr. Anthony Fauci says he can’t jump in front of the microphone to stop President Donald Trump from speaking at daily White House briefings on the coronavirus outbreak.

-The nation’s top infectious disease expert tells Science magazine in an interview that Trump listens “even though we disagree on some things.”
+The nation’s top infectious disease expert told Science magazine in an interview that Trump listens “even though we disagree on some things.”

 Trump complained at a recent briefing that China should have told the world about the virus much earlier.
 The new coronavirus originated in China.
-Fauci says he told the “appropriate people” after Trump made the comment that “it doesn’t comport, because two or three months earlier would have been September.”
+Fauci said he told the “appropriate people” after Trump made the comment that “it doesn’t comport, because two or three months earlier would have been September.”
+The coronavirus emerged in central China in December.

-Fauci said that Trump’s aides may caution him against repeating the statement but that if the president chooses to say it again, “I can’t jump in front of the microphone and push him down.”
+Fauci said Trump’s aides may caution him against repeating the statement but if the president chooses to say it again, “I can’t jump in front of the microphone and push him down.”

 Trump and Fauci sparred politely but publicly last week over whether a malaria drug would work to treat people with the coronavirus disease.